front-end-intermediate/DOM-Scripting/readme.md

 });
 ```

+Note: greater backwards compatibility can be acheived with:

+`Array.prototype.slice.call(document.querySelectorAll('.main-menu a'));`

 ## EXERCISE I - Generating Content From an Array

 We will begin by replacing the existing nav with items from an array using a `for loop`.

-Examine the two provided JS files.
-Note that they are made available to `index.html` via the script tag at the bottom of that document:
+Note the two script tags at the bottom of `index.html`:

 ```html
 <script src="js/navitems.js"></script>
 <script src="js/myscripts.js"></script>
 ```

+Examine `navitems.js`.

 Note the difference between `navItemsObject` and `navItemsArray`.
 The latter is an array of values while the former offers an array of objects consisting of key/value pairs.